ChildMindInstitute/Healthy-Brain-Network-wearable-evaluation/README.rst

 More example input and output data can be found on Mindboggle's `examples <https://osf.io/8cf5z>`_ osf.io site.

-If using the Mindboggle virtual machine, type the commands in step 3 of `Installing Mindboggle`_ above to enter the VM before continuing.
+Set path environment variables:

+    HOST=$HOME
+    PATH_TO_FREESURFER=$HOST/mindboggle_input_example/freesurfer/subjects
+    PATH_TO_ANTS=$HOST/mindboggle_input_example/ants/subjects

+    If using Docker:

+    1. Set HOST to /root/data/ plus the host's $HOME directory:

+        HOST=/root/data/Users/arno.klein

+    2. Set the output and working directories for Mindboggle by adding the following to the commands below:

+        --out $HOST/mindboggled --working $HOST/working

 For help after installing, type the following in a terminal window::